Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 To claim these exemptions, businesses must keep thorough records, including:

-- Evidence that contractors provide services to the public.
+- Evidence that the contractors provide services to the public

-- Proof of multiple workers in contractor’s business (rosters, staff lists).
+- Proof of multiple workers in the contractor's business (rosters, staff lists)

 Mistakes Businesses Make